 Chitwa Chitwa is a five star luxury lodge in Northern Sabi Sands in the Greater Kruger area.
-While we have stayed in five star lodges before, this is one of the fancier places in Greater Kruger we have visited!
+While we have stayed in five star lodges before, this is one of the fancier places in Greater Kruger we have visited.
 Chitwa is a great option for families as they accept children of all ages (including babies) – a good thing for us as we were taking our 5 month old baby on safari!
 We were really excited to check Chitwa out, having already stayed in many neighbouring lodges including Cheetah Plains, Arathusa, Elephant Plains and Nkorho Bush Lodge.

 Chitwa’s Accommodation, Hospitality and Food